-As of December 31, 2022 and 2021, the total number of stockholders is 1,545.
+As of December 31, 2024 and 2023, the total number of stockholders is 1,550, respectively.

 Centennial Stock Grant

 In light of the Parent Bank's 100^{th} anniversary, the Parent Bank's Board of Directors approved on August 5, 2020 a Centennial Stock Grant Plan to issue common shares to eligible grantees.